 Many of us have financial goals so we may retire at some point in our lives.
 Do you have health goals so you can do all the things you dream of doing when you retire such as traveling, gardening, enjoying a hobby or even start another business?

-I work with my patients to get them to recognize the need to start exercising and eating right for the long run.
+I work with my patients to get them to recognize the need to start exercising and eating right for the long run which you can learn more about it here.
 I call it a “health account.”
 It is just like a retirement account but you are doing healthy things now so you can draw on your savings later.
 Then you can do all the things you dreamed of doing in retirement.

 One patient I have seen intermittently over the years is a great example.
 Before he became a patient he went from 240 pounds to 185.
 He was in his 40s.

 He did this by running, weight training and eating right.
 He became a student of healthy living.
 He was on blood pressure medication before he started training and now no longer needs the prescription.

 He told me about a party he and his wife attended.
 The people that he knew came up to him and asked him if he was sick because of the weight loss.

 He was very proud of the results he achieved with his training.
 He was dismayed by people’s response to his achievements.
 I told him that many of these people are out of shape and sickly.
 Why would they want to be around someone as fit as you?

 You are like an alcoholic who quits drinking.
 Many times they have to find a new circle of friends because the old drinking buddies do not want a sober guy around.
 I told him he may have to find a new circle of health-oriented friends.